praveek/launch.en/help/extension-reference/web/aep-web-sdk/aep-ext-release-notes.md

 #### Features

+* Breaking Change: Remove the `syncIdentity` action and support passing those IDs in the `sendEvent` action instead.
+Please disable any existing rule using this action before upgrading your extension.
 * Update to Alloy v.
 2.1.0 ([Release Notes](https://docs.adobe.com/content/help/en/experience-platform/edge/release-notes.html))
 * Support IAB 2.0 Consent Standard in the `setConsent` action.
 * Support overriding the dataset ID in the `sendEvent` action.
 * Add a new Data Element of type `IdentityMap` which can be used to populate the `identityMap` entry in the XDM Object Data Element which is now enabled, and in the `setConsent` action.
-* Breaking Change: Remove the `syncIdentity` action and support passing those IDs in the `sendEvent` action instead.
 * Support passing an identity map in the `setConsent` action.
 * Support choosing an AEP sandbox in the XDM Object Data Element.